Who is IPM Technologies?

 Entomology Short Courses

 We offer two online entomology courses.
-One is for applied entomology in agriculture and is aimed at those particularly interested in knowing more about insects (pests, beneficials and benign species) in agriculture.
+One is for applied entomology and is aimed at those particularly interested in knowing more about insects (pests, beneficials and benign species) in agriculture.
 The other is for those people interested in just knowing more about insects, including those just found in the backyard.
 Some Landcare groups will be interested in this course.

 Sometimes it is just best for us to visit the farm and sort out with the grower/ advisor jut what is the problem and how we suggest dealing with it.
 We can make this visit by arrangement and can always try to organise it so that it can fit with our travel plans for other reasons to minimise travel costs.